Irish traditional music session

-Irish traditional music sessions are mostly informal gatherings at which people play Irish traditional music.
+Irish traditional music sessions, also called trad sessions or simply sessions, are mostly informal gatherings at which people play Irish traditional music.
 The Irish language word for "session" is seisiún.
-This article discusses tune-playing, although "session" can also refer to a singing session or a mixed session (tunes and songs).
+This article discusses Irish tune-playing, although "session" can also refer to a singing session or a mixed session (tunes and songs); see the pub session article for a wider discussion of folk music sessions.

 Barry Foy's Field Guide to the Irish Music Session defines a session as: